myarask/test-genie/specs/Functional Components.md

 ### Test Restriction Conditions of Conditional Renders

-1. mock the conditions which make the element accessible
+1. Mock the conditions which make the element accessible
-2. render the component
+2. Render the component
-3. assert the element's inaccessibility (invisible/disabled/readonly)
+3. Assert the element's inaccessibility (invisible/disabled/readonly)

 ### Test Outcomes from Interactive Elements